Sonnerz/project03-practical-python/README.md

 ### Puzzle enthusiast:
 A puzzle enthusiast will be a player who is familiar with riddles and their veiled meaning.
 They will most likely be familiar with a game interface where player input is required.
 They will also be familiar with leader boards and the information they provide.
-They will expect features for example, a defined number of attempts, attempt count indicator, input area and good feedback.
+They will expect features for example, a defined number of attempts, attempt count indicator, input area and good feedback.<br>
+A puzzle enthusiast may:
+1. Log in to the game
+2. Attempt all 10 riddles
+3. View the leader board at the end of the game
+4. They may also view the leader board during the game

 ### Puzzle player:
 A puzzle player will visit the site out of curiosity to investigate a possible new riddle source.
-They may attempt a few riddles and then abandon the game when they answer incorrectly or they may continue until they appear on the leader board.
+They may attempt a few riddles and then abandon the game when they answer incorrectly or they may continue until they appear on the leader board.<br>
+A puzzle player may:
+1. Log in to the game
+2. Attempt some riddles
+3. May abandon the game

 ### Casual player:
 A casual player will visit the site out of curiosity to investigate the type of game.
 They may attempt a few riddles and then abandon the game when they answer incorrectly.
-They may not visit the leader board.
+They may not visit the leader board.<br>
+A casual player may:
+1.  attempt to play the game without logging in
+2. Attempt some/none riddles
+3. Randomly view the leaderboard
+4. May abandon the game

 [Top of page](#topofpage)